MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/scenarios/tenant-deployments.md

 1. Using Trial tenant and environments to demonstrate the solution.

-1. Single Administrator that has the following rights:
+1. Single administrator that has the following rights:
    - Azure Active Directory tenant administrator
-   - Power Platform Global Administrator
+   - Power Platform Global administrator
-   - Power Platform Organization Administrator
+   - Power Platform Organization administrator

 1. Demo non-administration maker users that will be used to show process of creating ALM process for Power Platform solutions.